qivers/puppetlabs-aws/README.md

 ##### `alarm_actions`
 *Optional* The actions to trigger when the alarm triggers.
 This parameter is set at creation only; it is not affected by updates.
 This parameter currently supports only named scaling policies.

+##### `ok_actions`
+*Optional* The actions to trigger when the alarm is set to OK.
+This parameter is set at creation only; it is not affected by updates.
+This parameter currently supports only named scaling policies.

 #### Type: ec2_autoscalinggroup

 ##### `name`